What is Baptism?

 But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth.

 All throughout the new testament, we find that the new believers were baptized by the Holy Ghost either before or after baptism.
 Nevertheless, both were done to each person on every occasion.
 For it is the formula that brings the new birth and salvation to anyone that believes that Jesus Christ is Lord.

 Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost.

 Both baptisms, the Holy Ghost baptism along with the water baptism are the essential ingredients to the new birth (John 3:5).
 It is through the baptism in water that the blood of Jesus is applied.
-Through the baptism of the Holy Ghost, which is evident through the speaking in an unlearned tongue, you are sealed to the day of redemption (Ephesians 4:30).
+Through the baptism of the Holy Ghost, which is evident through a clear manifestation of the fruit of the Spirit, and at times, with the speaking in an unlearned tongue, you are sealed to the day of redemption (Ephesians 4:30).
 There is so much more that we can uncover when exploring these two baptisms but this will help you get started in your quest to grow deeper in God’s word.

 Here is more information on the topic of baptism.
 I pray this material is a blessing to you,